 We provide both routine and urgent primary care medical visits for our enrolled patients.
 We specialize in house calls and do not have an office-based practice.
-We are a team made up of one physician, one nurse practitioner (NP), and a secretary and work closely together to serve your needs.
+We are a team made up of one physician, nurse practitioners (NPs), and a secretary and work closely together to serve your needs.

 Services we perform regularly include:

 - patient care – including pain management, wound care, immunizations